opendocsg/slw-judgments-backfill/2003_SGCA_29/report.md

  In other words, a statement would not be extracted by oppression unless the accused was in such a state that his will was ‘sapped’ and he could not resist making a statement which he would otherwise not have made: PP v Tan Boon Tat [1990] SLR 375.

-22     In _Gulam bin Notan Mohd Shariff Jamalddin v PP_ [1999] 2 SLR 181 para 53, this court confirmed that “the common law concept of involuntariness by oppression in _R v Prager_ (1972) 56 Cr App R 51 has been subsumed under s 24 of the Evidence Act.”
+22     In _Gulam bin Notan Mohd Shariff Jamalddin v PP_ <span class="citation">[1999] 2 SLR 181</span> para 53, this court confirmed that “the common law concept of involuntariness by oppression in _R v Prager_ (1972) 56 Cr App R 51 has been subsumed under s 24 of the Evidence Act.”
 In _Prager_ the quoted passage from _Priestley_ was cited and adopted.

 23     From these cases it can be seen that a statement made when oppression has sapped the free will to make a voluntary statement is not admissible.